OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 ## Create the Kubernetes target

-Kubernetes targets are created under  {{ Infrastructure, Deployment Targets }}.
+Kubernetes targets are created in Octopus by navigating to {{ Infrastructure, Deployment Targets }}.
 Select the **AWS Account** option in the **Authentication** section, and add the name of the EKS cluster.

 ![A Kubernetes target authenticating against the AWS account](k8s-target-auth.png "width=500")

 *A Kubernetes target authenticating against the AWS account.*

-Under the **Kubernetes Details** section add the URL to the EKS cluster, and either select the cluster certificate or check the **Skip TLS verification** option.
+In the **Kubernetes Details** section, add the URL to the EKS cluster, and either select the cluster certificate or check the **Skip TLS verification** option.

-The default namespace that this target operates in is defined in the **Kubernetes namespace** field.
+The default namespace this target operates in is defined in the **Kubernetes namespace** field.

 :::hint
 Each step in a deployment process can override the namespace, so it is possible to leave this field blank and reuse one target across multiple namespaces.
 However, when sharing multiple environments within a single cluster, it is best to set the default namespace.